zgid123/rails-boilerplate/README.md

 # Introduce

 Boilerplate for Ruby on Rails using Modular architecture.
+Using `PnPM` workspaces to handle monorepo for JavaScript/TypeScript inside Rails app managed by `Vite`.

 # Project Structure